comake/standard-sdk-js/docs/README.md

 Standard Knowledge Language (SKL) defines a protocol for interacting with non-standard data formats and APIs through standard abstractions of data and capabilities.
 If you haven't already, you may want to read the [Standard Knowledge Language Overview](https://docs.standardknowledge.com/) before moving ahead.

 SKL enables developers to use abstractions such as an ontology or common models to facilitate interactions with multiple similar APIs.
-In other words, rather than having to write custom code for each API, a developer using a Standard SDK can build over a common model that can then interact with multiple APIs.
+Rather than having to write custom code for each API, a developer using a Standard SDK can build over a common model that can then interact with multiple APIs.
 See [Getting Started With SKL](get-started/getting-started-with-skl.md) to learn more.